bigcommerce/dev-docs/docs/api-docs/partner/subscriptions/foundation-guide.md

 ```
 ## Create an HTTPS tunnel

+After you successfully install the packages, prepare to expose the app to the internet so you can install it on your sandbox store.

-After you have successfully installed the packages for your app, need to serve your app over a fully-qualified publicly accessible URL to connect the app to your sandbox store.
-We recommend using [ngrok](https://ngrok.com/docs), a free tool that uses HTTP tunneling to securely expose `localhost` ports to the public internet.
+Because you must serve apps over fully-qualified publicly accessible URLs, this guide uses a tool called [ngrok](https://ngrok.com/docs) to open HTTP tunnels that securely expose `localhost` ports to the internet.

 To get started with ngrok, read the [Create an HTTPS Tunnel](/api-docs/apps/tutorials/sample-app-nextjs/step-2-connect#create-an-https-tunnel) tutorial.